“Lifestyle is a huge draw for the many young residents, with a varied, eclectic dining scene and retail opportunities to rival London”

 Once the centre of the Industrial Revolution and a major centre for cotton production, Manchester is now known as a city of sporting heroes, vibrant nightlife, legendary musicians and the home of MediaCity UK, among other things.
 While over 70% of the city is made up of residents who are of a working age, there’s also a huge student culture with around 100,000 students based at one of the four main universities in Manchester.
 Lifestyle is a huge draw for the many young residents, with a varied, eclectic dining scene and retail opportunities to rival London.

-House Prices in Manchester
+House prices in Manchester

 Manchester is very well connected via public transport, with a vast array of bus routes operating throughout the day and night, as well as the Metrolink tram system.

-For travel beyond the city, Manchester is served by three major rail stations – Manchester Piccadilly, Manchester Oxford Road and Manchester Victoria – with a journey to London taking just over 2 hours.
+For travel beyond the city, Manchester is served by three major rail stations – Manchester Piccadilly, Manchester Oxford Road, and Manchester Victoria – with a journey to London taking just over 2 hours.
 For international travel, Manchester Airport provides flights to destinations all over the world, whilst closer to home drivers are well provided for with the A57 motorway, which forms a part of the Manchester-Salford Inner Ring Road, as well as the M60, known as the Manchester Outer Ring Road.
 Both rings are connected via a series of A-roads which make travelling in and out of the city a reasonably efficient experience.
 For those travelling in from outer areas, the city also has a number of Park and Ride schemes.

 For those seeking variety and a buzzing social life, Manchester offers locals one of the most exciting and diverse lifestyles in the UK.
 Home to a vibrant food and drink scene, you’ll be spoiled for choice here with everything from high-street chains to high-end dining available throughout the city.
-There’s the noodle bars of Chinatown, the BYOB Indian restaurants of the Curry Mile (popular with students from nearby Fallowfield) and even opulent dining at The French in the Midland Hotel and the quirky Australasia restaurant in Spinningfields.
-For some of the cities trendiest restaurants, the Northern Quarter is packed with cocktail bars and cool concept restaurants, whilst Piccadilly Gardens offers all the high-street favourites you could want.
+There’s the noodle bars of Chinatown, the BYOB Indian restaurants of the Curry Mile (popular with students from nearby Fallowfield), and even opulent dining at The French in the Midland Hotel and the quirky Australasia restaurant in Spinningfields.
+For some of the city’s trendiest restaurants, the Northern Quarter is packed with cocktail bars and cool concept restaurants, whilst Piccadilly Gardens offers all the high-street favourites you could want.

 Although the ‘Madchester’ years may be gone and infamous venues such as the Hacienda transformed into offices and apartments, the nightlife in Manchester is still one of the city’s major selling points for young locals and visitors.
 The options are vast, with sky-high cocktail bars such as Cloud 23, chic after-work spots in Spinningfields, footballer-friendly clubs on Deansgate and gritty, late-night parties at the infamous Warehouse Project.
-Manchester also offers an open and lively gay scene, largely centred around the clubs and bars of Canal Street in the city centre.
+Manchester also offers an open and lively LGBT scene, largely centred around the clubs and bars of Canal Street in the city centre.

 Meanwhile, the retail opportunities in Manchester are just as impressive as the restaurant scene, with a selection of distinct areas offering vintage clothing, luxury designers, major brands and more.
 For vintage fans, Afflecks in the Northern Quarter is the preferred bazaar, with over 70 independent indoor shops selling a mixture of everything from vintage bow ties to 1950s lamps to ensure that your attire (and home décor) is the definition of unique.
 This creative theme continues throughout the rest of the Northern Quarter, with more independent boutiques lining narrow streets and threaded in between coffee shops.

-Close by, the Arndale Centre is the fashion-forward home of major high street brands, such as New Look and Topshop, with over 200 shops, whilst for luxury brands New Cathedral Street is packed with exclusive designers, including a 3-storey Harvey Nichols.
+Close by, the Arndale Centre is the fashion-forward home of major high-street brands, such as New Look and Topshop, with over 200 shops, whilst for luxury brands New Cathedral Street is packed with exclusive designers, including a 3-storey Harvey Nichols.

 There are branches of all major supermarkets throughout Manchester, including a large Sainsburys in Fallowfield, an Asda superstore in Hulme and a large Aldi in the Arndale Centre.
 For interntaional cooking, the city is well-stocked with a range of options such as the Indian supermarkets and Halal butchers of the Curry Mile, and the large Wing Yip Asian supermarket in Ancoats.